siqim/siqim.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I'm a second year PhD student at [Purdue University](https://www.purdue.edu/) in the Department of Computer Science.
+I am a second-year PhD student in the Machine Leraning program at [Georgia Tech](https://www.gatech.edu/)'s School of Electrical and Computer Engineering.
 I'm working on machine learning on graphs under the supervision of [Prof. Pan Li](https://sites.google.com/view/panli-purdue) and [Prof. Mia Liu](https://mia.physics.purdue.edu/?_ga=2.103377984.1767497867.1654532514-144022576.1620484558).
-Before coming to Purdue, I worked at [Tencent](https://www.tencent.com/) Big Data Lab for a while after receiving my master's degree from the [University of Illinois at Urbana-Champaign](https://illinois.edu/).
+Before coming to Georgia Tech, I was a PhD student at [Purdue University](https://www.purdue.edu/) in the Department of Computer Science.
+Prior to that, I worked at [Tencent](https://www.tencent.com/) Big Data Lab for a while after receiving my master's degree from the [University of Illinois at Urbana-Champaign](https://illinois.edu/).
 Currently, I focus on geometric & graph deep learning, epsecially on interpretable learning methods to advance scientific discovery.

 My Chinese given name is 思奇(siqi), pronounced as 思/si/ 奇/tʃiː/.
 My Chinese surname is 苗(miao), pronounced as 苗/mɪaʊ/.
 It's also fine to call me Aki.